wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/postepay/user-guide/processing-refunds.md

 {{< /details >}}

 ### In your backend
 You can process refunds in the backend of most [ecommerce platforms](/integrations/ecommerce-integrations).
-For more information, see the User guide in the integration manaual for the relevant platform, e.g. Magento 2 – [Processing refunds](/integrations/ecommerce-integrations/magento2/faq/processing-refunds/).
+For more information, see the User guide in the integration manual for the relevant platform, e.g. Magento 2 – [Processing refunds](/integrations/ecommerce-integrations/magento2/faq/processing-refunds/).